I became sober over four years ago and have been enthusiastically working on re-branding sobriety ever since.

-Annie Grace , who wrote the books This Naked Mind and the Alcohol Experiment , focuses on rebranding sobriety as well.
-Her intent with her books, and videos and online program is to help you wipe your brain clean of the cultural hard sell you’ve gotten since childhood.
+Annie Grace , who wrote the books This Naked Mindand the Alcohol Experiment focuses on rebranding sobriety as well.
+With her books, and videos and online program she wipes away the cultural hard sell we’ve gotten since childhood.
 The conditioning that makes you think that drinking is essential to a life well lived.

 The newest “brand” message on HSM is wonderful.

-When the Hello Sunday Morning community evolved away from the format that had helped me and so many others change their relationships with alcohol I started my own community to try to replicate the early HSM model .
-A community of peers with people in all stages of working through their own goals concerning alcohol.
+When the Hello Sunday Morning community evolved away from the format that had helped me and so many others change their relationships with alcohol I started my own community to try to replicate the early HSM model.
+A community of peers with people in all stages of working through their own goals concerning being sober.
 A community away from the frenetic often commercial noise of social media.
 A place focused on the empowerment of finding out who we are as individuals when we stop numbing out and dumbing down.
-A place that offers the possiblility for tremendous growth in a quiet, supportive, creative space.
+A place that offers the possibility for tremendous growth in a quiet, supportive, creative space.